TRANSFORM

-Tranforming community in SW Ethiopia
+Transforming communities in SW Ethiopia

-Wild Coffee
+Wild coffee

 Forest Friendly Honey

-Forest honeys from south-west Ethiopia are rich and varied, reflecting and protecting the area’s extraordinary biodiversity.
+Forest honey from south-west Ethiopia are rich and varied, reflecting and protecting the area's extraordinary biodiversity.
 Locally constructed log and bamboo hives are positioned high in the forest canopy, yielding white, opaque, monofloral honey from the nectar of the Getemé tree, darker, runnier, polyfloral and more translucent honeys, as well as honeydew varieties.

 Biodiversity